+1 These required courses may be taken in any order in the academic year shown (or in a previous year) given the pre-requisites are met.

+2 Choice of ENGR-1200 Engineering Graphics & CAD, ENGR-1400 Engineering Communication, or CIVL-1200 Engineering Graphics for Civil Engineers.
+3 The five HASS Electives may be taken in any semester; it is recommended to schedule one in each of the first two semesters and one in the Arch Summer.
+Students should take a HASS Inquiry course during their first year; for a listing of HASS Inquiry courses go to https://info.rpi.edu/hass-inquiry.
+Students should take a HASS Communications Intensive course during their first three semesters; refer to the link "Communications Intensive (CI) Requirement" on the Registrar's "Academic Planning" web page.

+4 Any 1 credit engineering exploration elective (e.g., "Introduction to [major]" or ENGR-1200 Engineering Processes) may be substituted.

+5 These courses are options that may be taken in the Arch Summer semester (if the summer schedule permits).

+6 For a list of courses that satisfy the PD II requirement refer to the link "Professional Development II Courses" on the Registrar's "Academic Planning" web page.
+It should be completed before the capstone design course.

+7 Choose from MANE-4460 Engineering Materials for Nuclear Applications or ENGR-1600 Materials Science.

+8 Choose from MANE-2220 Inventor's Studio 1 or ENGR-2050 Introduction to Engineering Design; both have ENGR-1010 Professional Development I embedded in them.

+9 Students restricted from Arch (e.g., ROTC, certain athletes) will delay PD III until senior year, after the Professional Development I content in the Engineering Design Elective.

+10 Choose from MANE-4440 Critical Reactor Lab or MANE-4961 LINAC Lab

+11 NE Technical Electives

-- 1. These required courses may be taken in any order in the academic year shown (or in a previous year) given the pre-requisites are met. - 2.
-Choice of ENGR-1200 Engineering Graphics & CAD, ENGR-1400 Engineering Communication, or CIVL-1200 Engineering Graphics for Civil Engineers. - 3.
-The five HASS Electives may be taken in any semester; it is recommended to schedule one in each of the first two semesters and one in the Arch Summer - 4.
-Any 1 credit engineering exploration elective (e.g., "Introduction to [major]" or ENGR-1300 Engineering Processes) may be substituted. - 5.
-These courses may be taken in the Arch Summer semester (if the summer schedule permits). - 6.
-For a list of courses that satisfy the PD II requirement refer to the link "Courses which satisfy PD II requirement" on the SIS home page. - 7.
-Choose from MANE-4460 Engineering Materials for Nuclear Applications or ENGR-1600 Materials Science. - 8.
-Choose from MANE-2220 Inventor's Studio I or ENGR-2050 Introduction to Engineering Design; both have Professional Development I embedded in them. - 9.
-Students restricted from Arch (e.g., ROTC, certain athletes) will delay PD III until senior year, after the Professional Development I content in the Engineering Design Elective. - 10.
-Choose from MANE-4440 Critical Reactor Lab or MANE-4960 LINAC Lab. - 11.
-NE Technical Electives are MANE 4000-level or higher courses related to Nuclear Engineering that are taken for 3 credits or more.
-The NE Technical Electives allow you to focus on your technical interest or area of specialization within the Nuclear Engineering field.
-If you have questions regarding whether a specific course satisfies your NE Technical Elective requirements, please consult with your academic advisor.
-An independent study course, such as a design project or an undergraduate research project with a Nuclear Engineering instructor, may be used to satisfy one of the NE Technical Electives.
-NE Technical Electives may not be taken on a Pass/No Credit basis.
+- NE Technical Electives are MANE 4000-level or higher courses related to Nuclear Engineering that are taken for 3 credits or more. - The NE Technical Electives allow you to focus on your technical interest or area of specialization within the Nuclear Engineering field. - If you have questions regarding whether a specific course satisfies your NE Technical Elective requirements, please consult with your academic advisor. - An independent study course, such as a design project or an undergraduate research project with a Nuclear Engineering instructor, may be used to satisfy one of the NE Technical Electives. - NE Technical Electives may not be taken on a Pass/No Credit basis.

-Nuclear Engineering Course Prerequisites
+Nuclear Engineering Course Prerequisite Chart